 Step 2: Market Analysis

-Manage extensive market research to ascertain your position and determine whether or not it is sufficient and necessary for you to hire an HR professional if necessary.
+Manage extensive market research proposal to ascertain your position and determine whether or not it is sufficient and necessary for you to hire an HR professional if necessary.
 This way, you’ll be able to provide an overview of the company’s goals and objectives, which you’ll be responsible for achieving.
 Conduct thorough research and compile all necessary information.
 Conduct an accurate assessment of your firm’s position so that you can determine the next steps required to initiate growth.

 Step 3: Company Information